Dafna Dekel: Biography

-In 1992, Dekel won the "Kdam" (the Israeli pre-selection to the Eurovision Song Contest with "Zeh raq sport" (It's just sports).
+In 1992, Dekel won the "Kdam" (the Israeli pre-selection to the Eurovision Song Contest with "Ze rak sport" (It's just sports).
 Dekel represented Israel in Sweden, winning 85 points and reaching 6th place.
 For the next three years, she was a regular on "Pilei Klaim" (Stage Wonders), a popular children's show.
 She released her second self-titled album in 1994.

-She took part in the 1995 Festigal, coming in third, and the 1999 Festigal.
+She took part in the 1995 Festival, coming in third, and the 1999 Festival.
 Dekel also hosted the Eurovision Song Contest 1999 held in Jerusalem, along with Yigal Ravid and Sigal Shachmon.
 She appeared in several children's videos and then hosted "Dafna and Doo-Di-Doo," a television show for children.

 In 2001, Dekel starred in the musical "Shilgiya" (Snow White) and composed the songs.
 Towards the end of the run, she continued to perform despite the death of her mother.
 She appeared in "Agadat Deshe" (A Grass Tale), a drama series that ran for two seasons.

 In March 2008, Dafna Dekel released the single "Yoman yakar" (Dear Diary), the first song from her third album "Yoman" (diary).
 She wrote and composed most of the lyrics in collaboration with her brothers, who are also musicians.